Characters: Durarara Main Characters

 - Feel No Pain: Implied, given his response to grievous bodily harm.

 - Foe Yay: Shizuo x Izaya.
 This fact is explicitly noted and lampshaded several times in the anime.
 Mainly only by Erika, who appears to have her fangirl glasses on 24/7.
 The amount of Foe Yay they get, particularly in the novels, is minimal compared to other examples in this show.

 - Freakiness Shame: Not only is Saika's the only declaration of love Shizuo's ever had in his life, but it's for the very reason he's been ostracized and come to hate himself for: his uncontrollable strength and violent temper.

-- Friendless Background: Shizuo's social circle during his adolescence (excepting one year in junior high where Tom befriended him) was pretty much restricted to Shinra.
+- Friendless Background: Shizuo's social circle during his adolescence (excepting one year in junior high where Tom befriended him) was restricted to Shinra.

-- Hair-Trigger Temper: The God.
-Pretty much anything can set Shizuo off.
-"Getting stabbed with pens" is an exception, oddly enough (though that's because he found the entire situation very amusing).
+- Hair-Trigger Temper: The God of it.
+Anything can set Shizuo off.
+"Getting stabbed with pens" is an exception, oddly enough (though that's because he found the situation very amusing).

 - Hate at First Sight: He and Izaya were instantly at enmity: Shizuo can see through Izaya and see him for what he is and Izaya hates him in return for seeing through his plots despite being Dumb Muscle.